Ekansh-2004/GuruAI/docs/ARCHITECTURE.md

 have touched every hard part of the system — auth, retrieval, CRAG, the LLM chain, and mastery tracking — in the order the code actually runs them.

-If you read only one document to understand this codebase, read this one with the files open in a split pane.

-> Orientation first: skim [CLAUDE.md](../CLAUDE.md) for the file map and
-> [src/core/database.py](../src/core/database.py) for the 8 tables.
-The schema is
-> the truest description of the domain — everything below is code shuttling rows
-> between those tables and an LLM.

----

 ## The 10,000-foot shape